github/open-source-survey/survey-instrument.md

 **PUBLIC-DATA-RELEASE-CONSENT**
 (single choice + textbox)

 As a reminder, the responses from this survey will be released as an open data set, available for anyone to analyze and study.
-Aside from responses, the only other information that will be released is a binary indicator of whether a respondent was sourced from GitHub.com traffic or an off-site open source communty.
+Aside from responses, the only other information that will be released is a binary indicator of whether a respondent was sourced from GitHub.com traffic or an off-site open source communtiy.
 Response data will **not** be linked to any metadata such as IP address/geography, browser information, survey language, or identity on any project or site.

 We will make every effort to de-identify data before release.
 However, there is always a possibility of re-identification based on survey responses.
 If you've reconsidered participation, or would like us to redact responses to any questions before release, please let us know below.